 What are syrniki?

-Syrniki are slightly sweet, cheesy Russian pancakes made from Farmer’s cheese.
+Syrniki are slightly sweet, cheesy Russian pancakes made from Farmer's cheese.
+They are a traditional Russian and Ukrainian recipe, typically served for breakfast or as a snack or light lunch.
 They are super soft and just slightly sweet on the inside.
 These pillowy pancakes of cheesy goodness are just so delicious.

 (You can also spell them as “sirniki” sometimes.)